ringlej/ptxdist/doc/dev_manual.rst

     endif

-Note: There are other packages around, that do not install everything by default.
+.. note:: There are other packages around, that do not install everything by default.
 If our new package needs something special, we must take a look into the menu of the other package how to force the required components to be installed and add the corresponding ``selects`` to our own menu file.
 In this case it does not help to enable the required parts in our project configuration, because this has no effect on the build order!

 Managing Non Autotool Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^